Thinking about your finances when buying

 Tax obligations

 If you're buying and selling a property, you may need to pay tax on any profit you make.
-The bright-line property rule means you may have to pay tax when you buy and sell a residential property within two, five or 10 years, depending on when the property was acquired unless an exception applies (for example, if it is your main home).
-You can find out if this rule applies in your situation on the IRD website.
+The bright-line property rule means you may have to pay tax when you buy and sell a residential property within set period of time, the bright line period, unless an exclusion or rollover relief applies.
+You can find out if this rule applies in your situation by reading about the brightline property rule at IRD(external link)

 Budget for the additional costs of buying